vladodjuka/cdt401-online-component-repository/App/README.md

+# Component-Based Applications
+Application is split into several segments by utilizing principles of component-based development.
+The used architecture is MVC where each one of these segments is modular and based in different projects.
+We have two main applications ASP.NET Web application and Windows Forms Standalone application.

+## The ASP .NET Web Application - USERS
+This application is for users (visitors) that only have limited functionality and can only view the the data (added components).

+## The Windows Forms Application - ADMIN
+This application is developed for the admin of the system and provides complete CRUD functionality.

+## Building / runing project and developpment
-#In order to be able to connect MySQl and .NET you need:
+In order to be able to connect MySQl and .NET you need:
-- Running Mysql server
+- Running MySQL server
 - Created database from the script file
 - Plugins:
 	- MySql Connector for .NET (https://dev.mysql.com/downloads/connector/net/)
 		- This is mandatory
 	 - MySQL for Visual Studio (https://dev.mysql.com/downloads/windows/visualstudio/)
 		 - This is not mandatory but highly suggested (if you need Entity Framework,..)